 Some five or six news outlets were the only people on hand, milling about in the parking lot, waiting for a presser that didn’t seem to be happening.

-“Ooh, the New York Times is here,” said an unimpressed USA Today reporter when I introduced myself.
+“Ooh, the New York Times is here,” an unimpressed USA Today reporter said when I introduced myself.

-I went back to my car and caught my breath.
+I returned to my car and caught my breath.
 I sent an audio recording to a Times producer who requested it.
 And I said hello to KDKA’s Jen Barrasso, who sat in the passenger seat of the news van next to me, relentlessly working sources as she attempted to ID the still-unknown shooter: you can’t have “breaking news” without someone out there, breaking news.

-At 11:52pm, representatives of the FBI, state and local police – but not the Secret Service – met with some 50 assembled media.
+At 11:52 PM, representatives of the FBI, state and local police – but not the Secret Service – met with some 50 assembled media.
 The big news was there was none–they would not reveal the shooter’s identity, even though the New York Post had already named him (though not before reporting, and later retracting, that it had been “a Chinese man.”)

 Saturday, 11:52 PM